 While you're setting up automatic savings transfers, schedule automatic payments for your bills.
 This can help you avoid any late fees, which can you a lot of money on late fees and protect your credit rating.
 Late payments can ding your credit score in a major way, which could result in higher interest rates when you borrow.
 Paying your bills on time and keeping your score in good shape can yield additional savings if you're eligible for the best rates on loans or credit cards.

 If you're spending money, why not get some of it back?
-Using a rewards checking account or rewards credit card, or signing up for loyalty programs offered by your favorite restaurants and retailers is an easy way to save more money.
+Using rewards checking account or rewards credit card, or signing up for loyalty programs offered by your favorite restaurants and retailers is an easy way to save more money.

 You can use your debit or credit card to earn cashback rewards on purchases and double dip with loyalty program rewards.
 That's effectively like getting a discount on everything you spend.
-Just remember to keep your budget firmly in sight so you're not tempted to overspend to earn more rewards, as that could counteract your savings efforts.
+Just remember to keep your budget firmly in mind so you're not tempted to overspend to earn more rewards, as that could counteract your savings efforts.

-In addition to loyalty reward programs, there is a slew of apps and websites that can offer cash back rewards when you spend.
-Ibotta, for instance, allows you to earn cash back on groceries while sites like Ebates rewards you with cash back when you shop online.
+In addition to loyalty reward programs, there is a slew of apps and websites that can offer cashback rewards when you spend.
+Ibotta, for instance, allows you to earn cash back on groceries while sites like Ebates rewards you with cash back rebates when you shop online.
 You can use these sites and apps in conjunction with your rewards debit or credit card and loyalty programs to increase your savings even further just by spending and shopping as you normally would.

 While your credit card can put cash rewards in your pocket, it could also lead you into debt which is the last thing you want when you're trying to save.
 As you master how to save money fast, consider temporarily switching to cash-only if you're worried about being able to control credit card spending.